1986 California Proposition 65: Alleged violators

-In most cases, such as McDonald's, Walgreens, and Disney, the listed chemicals have been removed.
-"As of August 2019, Amazon faces over 1,000 Prop 65 'Intent to Sue' notices."
-E-commerce marketplaces, like Amazon, require their sellers to disclose if their products contain Prop 65 chemicals.
-However, these companies are currently under fire for some of their sellers allegedly not disclosing Prop 65 chemicals that are in their brands.
+As of August 2019, Amazon has received over 1,000 notices of "Intent to Sue" under Prop 65.
+Amazon require their sellers to disclose if their products contain Prop 65 chemicals, but some have allegedly not done so.

 List of chemicals

 Proposition 65 requires that the governor revise and republish at least once per year the list of chemicals known to the State to cause cancer or reproductive toxicity.
+It also requires substances identified by the International Agency for Research on Cancer (IARC) as causing cancer in humans or laboratory animals to be added to the list.

 There also exists a "Safe harbor List" with tolerance thresholds for some of the chemicals named in the Proposition 65 list.
 Concentrations under the tolerance threshold do not legally require the warning label.